unspecifier/quizzler/src/markdown/nha-modules.md

 A billing and coding specialist has received numerous denials from a third-party payer for a preauthorized service.
 Which of the following actions should the specialist take to resolve the denied claim?

-© Request that the third-party payer review for recor
+- ✅ Request that the third-party payer review for recor

-CORRECT ine

 ‘The preauthorized services should be considered medically necessary if billed accurately; therefore, the claim would need to be reconsidered for payment.